LucasRoesler/lucasroesler.github.io/content/posts/2021/event-driven-faasd-with-postgres/index.md

 One tiny service and we have integrated Postgres into OpenFaaS.
 But, this example is just the tip of the iceberg, the example doesn't _do_ anything.
 If you have a postgres application, you could easily deploy `wal-listener` for your database, it will work with your local self-hosted Postgres _and_ cloud hosted Postgres like RDS.
 You could send events from your application to an an automation system like Zapier or [`n8n`](https://n8n.io/)

 If you don't have Postgres, let's say you are a MySQL fan or a NoSQL fan using MongoDB, don't worry I won't hold it against you.
 Also, you can mimic the same workflow by just swapping out `wal-listener`.
 The [lapidus](https://github.com/JarvusInnovations/lapidus) project supports both MySQL _and_ MongoDB, but I am not a MySQL or Mongo expert, so YMMV.

+Another connector library was also recommended to me, [debezium](https://debezium.io/).
+It has several [connectors](https://debezium.io/documentation/reference/connectors/index.html) including Postgre, MySQL, MongoDB, Oracle, and Cassandra.

 You can also find a walk-through of how to deploy and customize `faasd` in Alex's new book [Serverless for Everyone Else](https://gumroad.com/l/serverless-for-everyone-else).